christopherdebeer/machine/docs/README.md

 ---

-**Exploration → Implementation** - Start sketching your systems today.
+**Thought → System** - Start with the essence, evolve through execution.